orris27/computer_science_notes/english/writing.md

 ### examples
 1. 政府: the government of my city
+2. 古建筑: the Chinese government, the repair of the Forbidden City and the Great Wall

 ### extra
 1. **Of those bits**, **7 are** for data and **1 is** for control.